wp-plugins/facebook-page-publish/readme.txt

 == Changelog ==

+= 0.3.9 =
+* Update: Compatibility issues with other plugins that use filters resolved (thanks to *John DoeXAXA*!)
+* Bugfix: Posts modified, but not republished on FB are no longer deleted from FB (thanks to *OurRVJourney*!)

 = 0.3.8 =
 * Update: Deletes previous version from Facebook when republishing a post (old Facebook comments will get lost)
 * Update: Use post content as message if post extract contains no plain text (but is not empty)